-- 5.3.1 Be familiar with the guidance and procedures set out in this policy (this is a legal requirement). - 5.3.2 Be competent in the role of a Visit Leader and undertake specific training if necessary. - 5.3.3 Discuss the proposed visit with the Head teacher and identify clear educational objectives. - 5.3.4 Calculate as near as possible an accurate cost for the SV form (see Appendix 5) in accordance with the Charging and Remissions policy (KSMAT/STAT/056) which includes a 2% admin charge to cover Parent mail payments and Finance Office costs. - 5.3.5 Submit an SV form (Staff shared area > Trips and Visits) to the Head teacher within the timescale required for approval (see sections 7.1 and 7.2).
-The SV Form and any other records created to obtain approval for a trip will be kept from the date of the trip plus 10 years by the Trip Leader. - 5.3.6 Identify requirements (staff, competency, provider assurance, transport, accommodation etc.). - 5.3.7 Plan the visit using venue/activity provider information, identifying any special arrangements (including obtaining any third party provider assurances). - 5.3.8 Ensure safeguarding/child protection issues are addressed (e.g. enhanced DBS disclosures). - 5.3.9 Notify the Finance office of cancellation dates to avoid charges if a visit has to be cancelled. - 5.3.10 Define the responsibility of accompanying staff/volunteers to ensure effective supervision (understanding that the duty of care remains with staff/volunteers, even when partial responsibility is shared with a third party provider). - 5.3.11 Ensure that where accompanying adults include someone with a close relationship to another member of the group that this does not compromise group management. - 5.3.12 Undertake effective risk management and involve accompanying staff, volunteers and pupils, as appropriate, in this process.
+- 5.3.1 Be familiar with the guidance and procedures set out in this policy (this is a legal requirement). - 5.3.2 Be competent in the role of a Visit Leader and undertake specific training if necessary. - 5.3.3 Discuss the proposed visit with the Head teacher and identify clear educational objectives. - 5.3.4 Calculate as near as possible an accurate cost for the SV form (see Appendix 5) in accordance with the Charging and Remissions policy (KSMAT/STAT/056) which includes a 2% admin charge to cover iPay payments and Finance Office costs. - 5.3.5 Submit an SV form (Staff shared area > Trips and Visits) to the Head teacher within the timescale required for approval (see sections 7.1 and 7.2).
+The SV Form and any other records created to obtain approval for a trip will be kept from the date of the trip plus 10 years by the Trip Leader. - 5.3.6 Identify requirements (staff, competency, provider assurance, transport, accommodation etc.). - 5.3.7 Plan the visit using venue/activity provider information, identifying any special arrangements (including obtaining any third party provider assurances). - 5.3.8 If the trip is over-subscribed, allocation of places will be by preference of those students who have not been on a previous residential trip whilst at the school, followed by a blind ballot. - 5.3.9 Ensure safeguarding/child protection issues are addressed (e.g. enhanced DBS disclosures). - 5.3.10 Notify the Finance office of cancellation dates to avoid charges if a visit has to be cancelled. - 5.3.11 Define the responsibility of accompanying staff/volunteers to ensure effective supervision (understanding that the duty of care remains with staff/volunteers, even when partial responsibility is shared with a third party provider). - 5.3.12 Ensure that where accompanying adults include someone with a close relationship to another member of the group that this does not compromise group management.

 Ref: Trips and Visits Policy Type: Policy

-Version: 08 Owner: Headteacher
+Version: 09 Owner: Headteacher

-Date: March 2024 Status: Curriculum Committee Approved
+Date: March 2025 Status: Curriculum Committee Approved